isc-projects/bind9/doc/arm/reference.rst

    query is terminated and returns SERVFAIL.
 The default is 100.

 ``notify-delay``
    This sets the delay, in seconds, between sending sets of NOTIFY messages for a zone.
+Whenever a NOTIFY message is sent for a zone, a timer will be set for this duration.
+If the zone is updated again before the timer expires, the NOTIFY for that update will be postponed.
 The default is 5 seconds.

-   The overall rate at which NOTIFY messages are sent for all zones is controlled by ``serial-query-rate``.
+   The overall rate at which NOTIFY messages are sent for all zones is controlled by ``notify-rate``.

 ``max-rsa-exponent-size``
    This sets the maximum RSA exponent size, in bits, that is accepted when